liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/03-marvel.markdown

 For more information on what Marvel offers you, refer to [Elasticsearch's Marvel guide](https://www.elastic.co/guide/en/marvel/2.2/index.html).

-With Liferay's Elasticsearch integration, you not only have a powerful search engine, but you have security and monitoring tools at your disposal.
+With Liferay's *Enterprise Search-Standard* subscription, you not only have a powerful search engine, but you have security and monitoring tools at your disposal.
 You can now diagnose, troubleshoot, and fix problems more easily than ever.